PGDip Public Health (International)

-Entry requirements Medical degree or bachelor degree with 2:1 (hons) in a health-related discipline + experience.
+Entry requirements Bachelor degree or medical degree with 2:2 (hons) in a related subject + experience

 IELTS 6.5 overall, with no less than 6.0 in all components

-This programme provides public health professionals with an understanding of the health needs of populations and how to effectively intervene to strengthen health systems and improve health in an international context.
+This programme provides public health professionals with an understanding of the health needs of populations and how to intervene effectively to strengthen health services and systems and improve health in an international context.

-- analyse issues in health policy and understand how to improve health services using epidemiology, statistics and evidence-based public health interventions
+• analyse issues in health policy and health services using epidemiological and statistical tools to critically review evidence

-- develop the essential skills to improve existing (and build new) health services programmes and management systems
+• develop the most essential skills needed to improve existing (and build new) health services programmes and management systems

-- evaluate different strategies for disease control in order to select the most effective and feasible programmes
+• evaluate different strategies for disease control to select the most effective and feasible programmes

 You’ll benefit from an international learning environment, with fellow-professionals from a range of countries and areas of expertise.

-On this programme you have the opportunity to take part in a one-week study visit to Geneva, attending workshops and meetings with World Health Organization staff and visits to other organisations, such as the United Nations and UN High Commission for Refugees, Red Cross, World Vision, Médecins Sans Frontières, International Hospital Federation, GAVI Alliance and the World Council of Churches.
+On this programme you have the opportunity to take part in a one-week study visit to Geneva, attending workshops and meetings with World Health Organization staff and visits to other organisations, such as the United Nations (UN) Office at Geneva, UNAIDS, UN High Commission for Refugees (UNHCR), United Nations High Commission for Human Rights (OHCHR), International Federation of Red Cross and Crescent Societies (IFRC), Médecins Sans Frontières (MSF), GAVI Alliance and the Geneva Global Health Hub.

 The taught compulsory modules lay firm foundations for your learning throughout the programme: